Maelstrom8/Mountain-Blade/README.md

 ### Nexus Premium vs Non-Premium

 If you have Premium, WJ will request a Nexus login and use the api to download all mods automatically.
-Without Premium, you'll be prompted to manually download the mods.
-Even though it's around 16GB, you are in for a fun time.
-You will have to hit the download button for a little over 100 mods.
-Good luck.
+Without Premium, you'll be prompted to manually all the mods.
+Manually downloading ~125 mods is nowhere as bad as downloading a Skyrim Modlist without premium, but it is still manual.
+Get Nexus Premium if you don't like hitting download over 100 times.